-Watershed-wide with focus on northern extents of the watershed where Florida and Alabama interface
+Watershed-wide with focus on northern extents of the watershed where Florida and Alabama interface status and outcome(s) of all implementation projects within the watershed (within both states).

 \$25,000 annually

 - 1. Progress toward basin approach to watershed protection - 2.
 Expanded public participation and knowledge of watershed resources and management needs